 Hearty Butternut Squash Soup Recipe

-The comforting combination of squash, meat, beans and veggies make this my go-to soup in fall.
+The comforting combination of squash, meat, beans and veggies makes this my go-to soup in fall.
 It's full of freshness. —Jaye Beeler, Grand Rapids, Michigan

 - 1 pound bulk Italian sausage